Follow the Big 12 Pregnancy Workout Recommendations for uncomplicated pregnancies.

 #10 – Avoid lying on your back, standing still for long periods of time, and repetitive, strenuous movements.
 Contact sports are off-limits, as is hot yoga and hot Pilates and activities that carry a risk for falling.
 Avoid humid or hot environments.

-#11 – If diastasis recti—a separation of the right- and left-side muscles of your belly—occurs, then it’s recommended stay away from twisting motions, planks, quadruped positions, and crunches—any movements that add stress to the tissues.
+#11 – If diastasis recti—a separation of the right- and left-side muscles of your belly—occurs, then it’s recommended stay away from most twisting motions, planks, quadruped positions, and crunches—any movements that add stress to the tissues.
+Our pregnancy workouts are modified for this condition.

 #12 – See Absolute & Relative Contraindications (reasons a women should not exercise during pregnancy), plus warning signs to discontinue exercise in ACOG Committee Opinion 650.